Starting a blog for the first time is an amazing, yet intimidating experience.

 Internal links are especially important when you’re starting a blog.
 They’re simply links from one page on your site to another page on your site.
 (Where external linking is a link from a page on your site to a page on another person’s site.)

-Plus, when you have a blog post that ranks highly in search engines and got a lot of backlinks, any internal links from that page to your other pages helps boost those pages’ rankings.
+Plus, when you learn how to start a blog and have a post that ranks highly in search engines and got a lot of backlinks, any internal links from that page to your other pages helps boost those pages’ rankings.

 Here’s a visual to help explain that: